Skip to main content

 API server on port 8080 with custom domain

-• CNAME api.dev.yourdomain.com to <tunnel-id>.tun.cruma.io, then add it to --hostnames.
+• CNAME api.dev.yourdomain.com to <tunnel-id>.tun.cruma.io, then add it to the hostnames list.

 • api expands to api.<tunnel-id>.tun.cruma.io.